TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Kansas Stats and Trends

-- This year, the Jayhawks have just two ATS wins in six games as an underdog of 21.5 points or more.
+- This season, the Jayhawks have just two against the spread wins in six games as an underdog of 21.5 points or more.

-- Kansas' games this year have gone over the total in six out of nine opportunities (66.7%).
+- Kansas' games this season have hit the over on six of nine set point totals (66.7%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.